basiliscos/cpp-rotor/docs/Rationale.md

 and [QP/C++][qpcpp].
 There is major a issue with them, as they offer some actor runtime, which has own rules for execution, which user have to comply.
 On the other hand there are a lot of third-party libraries, which offten have other runtime.
-As the result, the seamless usage of them together becomes hard or even impossible, or it might come at rather hight costs (i.e. running each environment /runtime  on it's own thread).
+As the result, the seamless usage of them together becomes hard or even impossible, or it might come at rather high costs (i.e. running each environment /runtime  on it's own thread).
 In the other words they are **intrusive**.

-Their intrusiveness makes the frameworks samewhat unfriendly for cooperation with other C++ libraries.
+Their intrusiveness makes the frameworks same sort unfriendly for cooperation with other C++ libraries.
 However, why they are intrusive?
 To my opinion, this happens because the frameworks need, first, *timers* and, second, some inter-thread message passing and actor execution environment.
 So, for the frameworks own intrusive runtimes were developed.

-`rotor` was designed with the opposite approach: let timeouts and inter-thread communications be handled by external libraries (loops), while `rotor` responsibiliy is just internal message delivery (and a few build-in rules for initialization/termiation of actors etc.).
-As the result `rotor` is quite lightweigth micro-framework; the main infrastructure units of execution (aka `supervisors`) are tightly coupled to the concrete event loop.
+`rotor` was designed with the opposite approach: let timeouts and inter-thread communications be handled by external libraries (loops), while `rotor` responsibility is just internal message delivery (and a few build-in rules for initialization/termination of actors etc.).
+As the result `rotor` is quite lightweight micro-framework; the main infrastructure units of execution (aka `supervisors`) are tightly coupled to the concrete event loop.
 However the last point shouldn't be a big issue, as soon as the `rotor` *messaging interface* does not depend on underlying loop.
 In `rotor` messages can be passed between actors running on different threads or even